rcantini/Dog-breed-classification/README.md

 # Dog-breed-classification
 How to build a dog breed classifier with Keras and Tensorflow using Convolutional Neural Networks.

-The model is based on the VGG16 architecture and exploits the transfer learning technique.
+The model is aimed at classifying images belonging to 2 particular breeds: Chihuahua and pug.

+In order to cope with the small amount of traning data, the model exploits three main techniques:
+- Real time data augmentation during training
+- Transfer Learning of a VGG16 CNN model
+- Fine tuning

+The obtained model achieves a classification accuracy of 93% on test images.